-WIOA-proficient Arapahoe/Douglas Works! employees will be available at its comprehensive center, as well as at its satellite locations.
+WIOA-proficient Arapahoe/Douglas Works! employees will be available at our comprehensive center, as well as at our satellite locations.
 Arapahoe/Douglas Works!
-WIOA program employees will travel, as needed and appropriate, to various offsite and Partner locations to ensure access and customer service.
+WIOA program employees will travel, as needed and appropriate, to various offsite and partner locations to ensure access and customer service.

 Arapahoe/Douglas Works! office locations make available access to computers and other office technology, which may include, but is not limited to, telephones, copiers, printers, and scanners.
-Our comprehensive, main office location is co-located with Wagner-Peyser career services, veteran's programs, Trade Adjustment Assistance (TAA), Temporary Assistance for Needy Families (TANF)/Colorado Works, and Employment First (EF)/SNAP E&T programming.
+Our comprehensive, main office location is co-located with Wagner Peyser career services, veterans programs, Trade Adjustment Assistance (TAA), Temporary Assistance for Needy Families (TANF)/Colorado Works, and Employment First (EF)/SNAP E&T programming.

 Appropriate Arapahoe/Douglas Works! and partner employees will be cross-trained on program eligibility and corresponding service delivery offerings to ensure a no-wrong door service delivery model is realized for customers.
-Furthermore, strong partnerships have been established with other community partners, which may include, but are not limited to, the Department of Vocational Rehabilitation (DVR), other adult education entities, mental health service providers, justice involved facilities and programs, mature worker programs, and youth and young adult service providers and programs.
+Furthermore, strong partnerships have been established with other community partners, which may include, but is not limited to, the Department of Vocational Rehabilitation (DVR), other adult education entities, mental health service providers, justice-involved facilities and programs, mature worker programs, and youth and young adult service providers and programs.
 These aforementioned partnerships help to ensure customer service delivery is seamless and universal.

-DVR will provide service delivery for Vocational Rehabilitation services as deemed appropriate and necessary by all parties.
+DVR will provide service delivery, through co-location at the one stop, for Vocational Rehabilitation services as deemed appropriate and necessary by all parties.